Revised and updated August 28, 2019.

-The problem is intermittency.
-Solar panels don’t produce at night or on cloudy days.
-Wind generators stop producing when the wind quits.
-Needless to say, a city, state, or country’s electrical system must deliver reliable 24/7 power without interruption.
-That means that an economy dependent on wind or solar must have some other form of generation or storage that can step in and seamlessly fill the power gap when the renewables stop producing.
+But, unfortunately, wind and solar have a problem—intermittency.
+The solar farm in the picture above produces no power at night and little on cloudy days.
+Similarly, wind generators stop producing when the wind quits.
+On the other hand, a city, state, or country needs reliable electric power day and night, all year long, regardless of the weather.
+That means that for wind and solar to be a serious part of the power system, there must be some other form of generation or storage that can step in and seamlessly fill the power gap when the renewables stop producing.

-Today, that gap is being filled by power from the grid.
-And most grid power is generated bythe only 24/7 sources available—usually, coal or natural gas.
-And whereas we’d like to believe that building enough wind and solar farms will allow us to close dirty fossil-fueled plants, it’s not so.
-Those plants have to be kept online to power the grid at night, or whenever clouds cover the sun, or the wind quits.
-So as long as we have only fossil-fueled plants to fill the gap, carbon emissions will continue to be a problem.
+In most installations to date, intermittency has not been much of a problem.
+Because renewables are still a small part of the energy mix, it has been easy to fill the power gap from the grid.
+But using the grid makes for dirty emissions.
+Most grid power is generated by the only reliable sources available—usually coal or natural gas.
+So whereas we’d like to believe that building wind and solar farms will allow us to close dirty power plants, it’s not so.
+Those old fossil-fueled plants have to be kept online to power the grid at night, or whenever clouds cover the sun, or the wind quits.
+And because sun and wind outages can last for a week or longer, those old power plants actually need to run most of the time.

 But burning natural gas still emits way too much carbon.
 And even worse, in addition to its CO2 emissions, natural gas is methane, and methane is 100 times worse for climate change than CO2.
-It’s almost impossible to avoid leakage andscientists say that if just 2 percent of the gas leaks, the climate effect of using gas is worse than if we just kept burning coal.
+It’s almost impossible to avoid leakage and scientists say that if just 2 percent of the gas leaks, the climate effect of using gas is worse than if we just kept burning coal.
 So even under the best conditions, gas won’t get us anywhere near the greenhouse gas reductions we need.
 Therefore, gas can’t be a permanent solution—or any solution for long.

 Cost.
 In recent years, plants built in the West have been astronomically expensive.
 It was not always so.
-Almost all of the 98 or so nuclear plants operating in the United States today were built before the mid-1970s when utilities chose them for economic reasons—they cost less than equivalent coal or oil plants.
+Almost all of the 98 or so nuclear plants operating in the United States today were built before the mid-1970s when utilities chose them for economic reasons—they actually cost less than equivalent coal or oil plants!
 But after Three Mile Island, anti-nuclear forces successfully lobbied for massive up-regulation which effectively stopped nuclear by making costs in the United States and the Western world prohibitive.
 By contrast, the Koreans today build safe, American-designed Gen III nuclear plants for half the cost of a new coal plant—and in less than five years.
 With more build experience, expertise, and some common sense, America could build safe reactors with build-times and costs just a fraction of what they have recently been.

 Waste.
 Fears of waste have been hugely exaggerated by the media and anti-nuclear lobby.

 The rest of the world must also stop emitting carbon.
-This is particularly true for the developing world as it searches for ways to satisfy its immense appetite for economy-scale power.
+This is particularly true for the developing world as it searches for ways to satisfy its immense appetite for electricity to power its economy.
 That appetite will be satisfied with coal unless there is something better and cheaper available.
 Gen IV could be that something.
-And in addition to saving the planet, Gen IV represents an incredible economic opportunity.
+In addition to saving the planet, Gen IV represents an incredible economic opportunity.